JhngJng/JhngJng/README.md

 ### About Me
-I'm Jihyeong Jung, undergraduate student of Department of Mathematical Sciences, KAIST👋
+Hi, I'm Jihyeong Jung.
+I'm an undergraduate student of Department of Mathematical Sciences, KAIST👋

 ### Academic Interests
 * Few-Shot/Meta Learning on Graph Structured data